technicalhat/drinktober-hugo/content/posts/2021/the-things-i-ll-do-for-a-theme.md

 video = ""

 +++
-So hear I am wearing a Stormtrooper helmet in a wrestling ring, about to land a flying elbow drop on a moose in a Mountie uniform.
+So here I am wearing a Stormtrooper helmet in a wrestling ring, about to land a flying elbow drop on a moose in a Mountie uniform.

 If that doesn't count as a Top Rope Imperial Canadian Destroyer then I give up!